klaasnicolaas/home-assistant-glow/docs/blog/2024-01-11-fresh-new-start.md

 The firmware building process has undergone a significant rewrite, allowing the generation of firmware files tailored to various board types.
 These files are used in the [Getting Started](/docs/getting-started#step-2-install-firmware) section by ESP web tools.

-Moving forward, new firmware builds will be published on a weekly basis.
-This ensures that the firmware used on the website consistently incorporates the latest version of ESPHome, providing new users with up-to-date features and improvements.
+Moving forward, firmware builds will be tested on a weekly basis.
+This ensures that build problems with latest versions of ESPHome are identified more quickly, providing new users with up-to-date features and improvements in the future.

 ---